Art and Design

 We want our children to love art, feel confident in art and let them to explore their world around them.
 We believe that art and design are an important part of children’s entitlement to a broad and balanced curriculum.
 It is an essential to develop our children’s ability to be creative, express their ideas and understanding and to work both individually and collaboratively with others.
-Through the six art units, the children will acquire a range of skills that ensures them to become confident artists with a sense of achievement, value the impact of art within their own lives and are able to reach their full potential.
+Through the six art units, the children will acquire a range of skills that allows them to become confident artists with a sense of achievement, value the impact of art within their own lives and are able to reach their full potential.

-- Produce creative work, exploring their ideas and recording their experiences
+- produce creative work, exploring their ideas and recording their experiences

-- To become proficient in drawing, painting, sculpture – 3D, printing, textiles and collage.
+- become proficient in drawing, painting, sculpture and other art, craft and design techniques

-- To evaluate and analyse creative works using the language of art, craft and design
+- evaluate and analyse creative works using the language of art, craft and design

-- To know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.
+- know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.